Peer-Predictive Self-Training for Language Model Reasoning: Why Is Verification Easier Than Generation: A Transformer Architecture Perspective

 \paragraph{2.
 In-context or-graphs.} For or-graphs, the in-context problem is the classical directed reachability problem: given the explicitly provided graph $G=(V,E)$ and distinguished nodes $s,t$, determine whether there exists a directed path from $s$ to $t$.
 This is the PATH problem, which is NL-complete.
 Since

 solving an NL-hard problem within $\mathrm{TC}^1$ would imply $\mathrm{NL} = \mathrm{TC}^1$, an equality that is widely conjectured to be false.
-In the transformer setting, a constant-depth, log-precision model computing with polynomial embedding corresponds to a $\mathrm{TC}^1$ circuit family \cite{merrill2023parallelism}.
-Therefore, assuming $\mathrm{NL} \neq \mathrm{TC}^1$, path construction on or-graphs in the in-context setting cannot be simulated by such transformers.
+Therefore, assuming $\mathrm{NL} \neq \mathrm{TC}^1$, path construction on or-graphs in the in-context setting cannot be solved by $\mathrm{TC}^1$ circuits, and a fortiori cannot be simulated by constant-depth, log-precision transformers.

 \paragraph{3.
 Pre-learned and-or graphs.} In the pre-learned setting, the transformer is assumed to have memorized the entire graph structure during training.
 We show that even under this assumption, constructing a valid path may require computational power at least as strong as NL.
 The key observation is that reachability in an and-or graph can simulate the evaluation of an arbitrary monotone circuit of polynomial size.
 Each gate of the monotone circuit is encoded as a node in the and-or graph: an AND gate corresponds to an ``and-node'' that requires all predecessors to be reachable, and an OR gate corresponds to an ``or-node'' requiring at least one predecessor to be reachable.
 The output gate of the monotone circuit is designated as the target node whose reachability determines acceptance.
 This construction is standard and preserves polynomial size; see \cite{rossman2014formulas}.
 Since monotone circuits of polynomial size can express all NL computations, the existence of a constant-depth (TC$^0$) implementation for reachability on these graphs would imply $\mathrm{TC}^0 = \mathrm{NL}$, contrary to prevailing complexity assumptions.
 Therefore, unless $\mathrm{TC}^0 = \mathrm{NL}$, there exist pre-learned and-or graphs for which path construction exceeds the computational power of constant-depth, log-precision transformers.